 Lung transplantation is an accepted therapy for the management of a range of severe lung disorders.
 Single, double, and lobar-lung transplants have all been successful for carefully selected patients with end-stage pulmonary disease.
-The most common disease processes for which lung transplants are performed include COPD, idiopathic pulmonary fibrosis, cystic fibrosis, pulmonary arterial hypertension, and sarcoidosis.
+The most common disease processes for which lung transplants are performed include chronic obstructive pulmonary disease (COPD), idiopathic pulmonary fibrosis, cystic fibrosis, pulmonary arterial hypertension, and sarcoidosis.5